 - collect the feedback on each alternative from the internet, your colleagues’ experience, teams

 - learn how the solution is used in the related industry and among competitors

-- verify the health, activity and support of each alternative (regular updates, live support, forums, etc.)
+- verify the health, activity, and support compared to other alternatives (regular updates, live support, forums, etc.)

 - create a test project (if not created/analyzed before at the search stage)

 Step 3.
 Ask questions to create a complete image of each alternative

 - What is supported?